Ports on the Mac and Modem

 OK, so you have two connection devices.
 When you connect to the modem and the TCP/IP is set to "Using DHCP" you get one number from one of the three groups above and when you add the router you get another.
 This tells you that both devices are doing DHCP.
 This a scenario we are trying to avoid.

-If you do not get a IP that fits in the groups, see if it matches the number you see when you go here.
+If you do not get a IP that fits in the groups, see if it matches the number you see when you go here (What is my IP Address?).
 This will show you what your Public IP is (the one you get from your ISP) - the one your Modem shows to the world.

 At this point you should have several bits of information.

-The IP of your computer, the "router" 's, as the box labels it, IP (you may have two, 1 for the modem and another for the actual router) and possibly your Public IP address.
+The IP of your computer, the "router" ('s) one, as the box labels it, IP (you may have two, 1 for the modem and another for the actual router) and possibly your Public IP address.

 What to do with the information ?